-Last week your Connecticut legislators went back to work in Hartford.
+Your Connecticut legislators are back at work in Hartford.
 We’ll soon be contacting you about how to encourage them to pass high-priority legislation to improve and protect your environment.
-(If you missed our legislative agenda, check it out here.)
+(Here is our 2020 legislative agenda.)
 This post will give you an insider’s look at the legislative process in Connecticut and help you be more effective when reaching out to your state legislators.

 Connecticut General Assembly 101